dhruza88/Read-Me-Generator/Develop/README.md

-        # README.md Generator
+        # README Generator

 ## Description
-using the node.js installation we use various different packages to dynamically create a README.md file with mutiple sections and inputs filled in by questions asked through terminal
+using the node.js installation i used various different packages to dynamically create a README.md file with multiple sections and inputs being filled in by questions asked through the terminal

 ## Table of Contents (Optional)